gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 sweating in the heavy coat and fleece-lined trousers that the cloudherd swore he would need once they got higher.
 He cried out in wonder and fear when the cloud rose into the air.
-He had played on Coriandel's rooftops, and climbed trees, but this---this was how the sun and the moon saw the world.*
+He had played on Coriandel's rooftops, and climbed trees, but this—this was how the sun and the moon saw the world.*

 *"First time?" the cloudherd asked.*